12johnsonf/Quiz1/SDLC.md

 ![alt tag](https://raw.githubusercontent.com/12johnsonf/Quiz1/master/img/lifecycle.png)

 Analysis:
 	•Look at problem or current implemented system.
 	•Does it need updating/improving or creating from scratch?
 	•Will it need hardware?
 	•What problems might arise?
 	•How can these be mitigated?

-Planning / Design
+Planning / Design:

 	•What will we do?
 	•What can we learn from the existing system?
 	•How will the final solution work and interact for any users?